2,000 sailors head to Port Everglades as Fleet Week begins

 Those who sign up for free tours of the ships will have the opportunity to do so all week.

-“All the sailors and Marines and Coast Guardsmen will be in uniform this week, so they’re very obvious out in town,” said U.S. Navy Rear Adm.
-Brad Skillman.
+“All the sailors and Marines and Coast Guardsmen will be in uniform this week, so they’re very obvious out in town,” said Skillman.
 “They’re here as ambassadors for the services, so they like to be greeted, and the city is always very, very accommodating and very, just, kind.”

+Skillman said it’s always heartening to hear South Florida residents’ kind words.

+“They’ll come up and thank us for our service.
+It makes you want to blush a lot,” said Skillman, “but it’s really fun to do that.”

 The welcoming party will be held in Fort Lauderdale on Monday night.